Asana-Technical-Services/custom-field-analysis/README.md

 If you need to install a newer version of python, you can do so at https://www.python.org/downloads/

-_Be sure to install certificates (by running the appropriate script in the python folder) if you download a new version of python_
+_Be sure to install certificates (by running the "install certificates" script found in the python folder) if you download a new version of python_

 ## Installing the script